Phishing

 If you receive one of these messages, do not respond and please report it (as well as any other suspicious messages that you receive) to the IT Security Office by using the "Report Phish to Duke" button in the OWA / Outlook clients to facilitate automated investigation and response or emailing security@duke.edu.

 Remember that phone numbers can be spoofed.
 If a call seems suspicious, hang up.
-If you don't recognize the incoming number, consider not answering the call.
+If you do not recognize the incoming number, consider not answering the call.
 A legitimate caller can leave voicemail.
+If you know the person but the number is different contact them with the valid information you have.

 Links in text messages may be malicious.
-If you don't know the sender or weren't expecting it, don't click any links.
+If you do not know the sender or were not expecting it, do not click any links.

 Report any suspicious calls or text messages to your local IT support or security@duke.edu